-Holiday Inn offers a buffet for up to 40 guests, a wedding ceremony and planner, a disco with a DJ and overnight stay for the happy couple.
-Packages start at £999 and all 60 of its hotels take part - for more info, ask your nearest Holiday Inn.
+Holiday Inn offers a buffet for up to 40 guests, a wedding ceremony and planner and overnight stay for the happy couple.
+Packages start at £999 at selected hotels - for more info, ask your nearest Holiday Inn.

 Old English Inns